Little Johnny Sheep-Dung

-Little Johnny Sheep-Dung is a French fairy tale collected by Achille Millien and Paul Delarue.
+Little Johnny Sheep-Dung (French: Petit Jean La Crotte de Mouton) is a French fairy tale collected by Achille Millien and Paul Delarue.

+The story is classified in the international Aarne-Thompson-Uther Index as ATU 314, "Goldener" (previously, "The Youth Transformed to a Horse"), in a cycle that begins with the protagonist working for the antagonist and escaping from him on a talking horse.

+Origin

+According to Paul Delarue's notes, the tale was collected by Achille Millien in 1889 from a man named Charles Ledoux, from Pougues-les-Eaux, Nièvre.

 Synopsis

 A good-for-nothing boy once begged a sheepskin from butchers; it was so filthy he came to be called "Little Johnny Sheep-Dung".
 One day, he met a bourgeois on a horse, who hired him on the promise of little work and feeding him; Johnny did not realize that he was the Devil.
 At his home, the Devil showed him a horse (actually a prince he had transformed to that shape) and told him to beat it every morning.
 Johnny did, but not hard, for fear of tiring himself.
 After a few days, the horse warned him that he worked for the Devil, told him to take ten sacks of the Devil's gold, and had him ride off on it.
 They rode through an ocean, where waters opened for them.
 The Devil chased them, but every time he came close, the horse had Johnny drop a sack, so the Devil stopped to pick the money up.
 When the tenth sack was dropped, they escaped the other side, and the waters closed on the Devil and drowned him.

 Soon they reached the king's castle, where the king thought his son had been lost hunting.
 The horse told Johnny to work as a gardener; they would set him to tend strawberries, and he should cut them at the root and lie down beside them.
 He did that, and fell asleep.
 His sheepskin vanished, and he was wearing fine clothing.
 The youngest princess saw him, he was very handsome, and she fell in love.
 When he woke, the strawberries were ripe, and he was wearing his sheepskin.
 He went back to the horse, and it had a man's head.
 The next day, the horse sent him.
 They put him to tend the arbors, and at the horse's command, he cut all their roots and slept.
 The youngest princess again saw him looking handsome, the arbors grew back and held fruit by the time he woke, and the horse had become a man to his waist.
 The third day, the horse sent him again, he planted the spade in the ground he was supposed to spade and slept, the youngest princess admired him again, the ground was all spaded when he woke, and the horse was a man again.